 According to David Niven’s biographer Graham Lord, Hjördis stayed at Lo Scoglietto in the months following David Niven’s death and “drank herself into a stupor every day, which caused numerous rows with Fiona” (her daughter).
 Hjördis’ friend Fiona Owen simply says: “The fact that her life fell apart when David died was hardly surprising.”

-Hjördis may therefore have been unavailable for two events held in David’s honour in Chateau-d’Œx : a special paratroop jump to open International Hot Air Balloon Week on 22nd January 1984, and a memorial concert at the Anglican church on the first anniversary of his death.
-At David’s funeral Hjördis had clung on to Prince Rainier’s arm.
-Barely five months later rumours appeared linking them in another way.
+David’s friends may not have needed to avoid Hjördis during two events held in his honour in Chateau-d’Œx : a special paratroop jump to open International Hot Air Balloon Week on 22nd January 1984, and a memorial concert at the Anglican church on the first anniversary of his death.

 Rumours of Rainier